 There are four rounds in total for the playoffs: Opening round, second round, Stanley Cup Semifinals, and Stanley Cup Finals.
 Each series is contested under best-of-seven rules, which means that the first team to win four games advances to the next round.

-The top four teams from each of the four divisions make it to the postseason.
-In the opening round, the top seeds play the bottom seeds, and the second and third seeds play each other.
-The winners then play each other in the second round.
-For the semifinal round, the remaining four teams are then re-seeded based on their regular season records and then play with No. 1 vs. No. 4, and No. 2 vs. No. 3.
+The top three teams from each of the four divisions plus two teams with the next best records from each conference make it to the postseason.
+In the opening round, the top seeds play the wild-card teams, and the second and third seeds play each other.
+The winners then play each other in the second round and semifinal round.
 The two winning teams will then face off for the Stanley Cup Finals.

 There hasn’t been a ton of NHL talent from VA through the years.
 However, that could be changing in the coming years as there are some interesting prospects in the pipeline.
 Here’s a quick look at a pair of players who hailed from VA and went on to lengthy NHL careers.